jolars/normreg/paper/rebuttal.md

 > valuable to provide some discussion and experimental results on the
 > applicability of the conclusions to these models and normalization methods.

-We agree that it would be interesting to investigate batch and layer normalization and its connection with regularization and are happy to add a remark regarding this in the paper's discussion.
-This would, however, require a completely different analysis and empirical evaluation, which makes us think that this is better suited for future work.
+We agree that it would be interesting to investigate batch and layer normalization for neural networks and the connection to regularization and are happy to add a remark regarding this in the paper's discussion.
+Tackling this issue directly in the paper, however, would require a completely different analysis and empirical evaluation, which makes us think that this is better suited for future work.

 > ## Theoretical Claims
 >